SEA TURTLE

 IDENTIFICATION

 Securing the protection of Laamu’s turtle population first requires greater understanding of the population itself, and the pressures which threaten it.
 Olive Ridley Project aims to better understand population dynamics in Laamu and maintains a database of identified turtles.
-Individual turtles possess unique facial scales which allow for reidentification over time without the application of invasive capture-mark-recapture methods.
+Individual turtles possess unique facial scales which allow for re-identification over time without the application of invasive capture-mark-recapture methods.
 This helps to infer the size of the wider Laamu turtle population.
-ORP’s Laamu database currently contains more than 670 individuals and is fourth largest database by atoll in the Maldives.
+ORP’s Laamu database currently contains more than 1150 individuals and is the second largest database by atoll in the Maldives.
 The database is growing consistently year after year with the help of trained staff as well as enthusiastic citizen scientists.
 We still do not know the true size of Laamu’s turtle population, as we are constantly identifying new individuals.
 Guests at Six Senses Laamu, and on passing liveaboards, can contribute to ORP's database by submitting ID photographs of turtles encountered in Laamu to laamu@oliveridleyproject.org.

 LR_MAT_7681.jpg